cesartablas/vis-loans/README.md

 ## Summary

+Some simple definitions for those not acquainted with loans and interest rates:

-**A primer on Loans:** You need to use someone else's money for a period of time.
-You will pay the money back, plus some "rent" called interest rate.
+**Loan:** You need to use someone else's money for a period of time.
+You will pay the money back, plus some "rent" called interest.

-**Interest Rate:** Usually expressed as an annual percentage, and usually calculated on the money still owed, not on the original loan amount.
+**Interest:** Usually expressed as an annual percentage (rate), and usually calculated on the money still owed, not on the original loan amount.
 The higher the interest rate, the more money you will pay back.
 The earliest you pay, the least interest you will pay.

 **What influences the interest rate?** Your credit score: some agencies keep record of your borrowing and paying history, and calculate a score that influences what interest rate you will pay.
-This score relates to your likelihood of paying the debt back on time.
+This score shows how likely are you to pay the debt back on time.

-This [visualization](http://cesartablas.github.io/vis-loans/) explores the relationships between the Interest Rate that a borrower has to pay on a loan, and the variables that influence this rate, like the credit score, the number of inquiries to your account made to the credit reporting agencies, your debt to income ratio, and the number of credit lines you own.
+This [visualization](http://cesartablas.github.io/vis-loans/) explores the relationships between the Interest Rate that a borrower has to pay on a loan, and some of the variables that influence this rate, like the credit score, the number of inquiries to the agencies concerning your account, your debt-to-income ratio, and the number of credit lines you own.

 [**Explore ...**](http://cesartablas.github.io/vis-loans/)